jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/flow_control/flow_control.md

 ```

-#### Notice that at each loop, the index `vegetable` takes a valu following the sequence of the vector salad.
+#### Notice that at each loop, the index `vegetable` takes a value following the sequence of the vector salad.
 During the first loop, vegetable, in this particular case, is going to be 1, then 2, and finally 3.

 ```r
 for (index in 1:3) {